thenamesdyl/3dmovie/README.md

 # 3dmovie

-Using https://afk.ai to build a browser movie
+Using https://afk.ai to build a browser short film